VINet: Visual and Inertial-based Terrain Classification and Adaptive Navigation over Unknown Terrain: Implementation Details and Analysis

 In this section, we show some quantitative comparisons under different settings.
 For comparison methods, we used a recent method~\cite{svm_method}, which is based on SVM with principle component analysis.
 We implement this method according to the paper since code is not available.

 \textbf{5 known surfaces and 6 unknown surfaces:} In Table~\ref{tab:cls5_comp}, we show the performance of several models with different parameters.
 The five known terrains are black carpet, concrete, grass, soil, and mulch.
 The IMU-only and IMG-only models are directly separated from each branch of the proposed \ours{}.
 We can see that utilizing both branches would have better performance than using either one of the branches.
 For the image backbone, using models pre-trained on ImageNet~\cite{russakovsky2015imagenet} can also boost the performance, but our method still has the best performance with or without pre-training.
 In addition, we discover that adding the PWM signal command to the original 6-axis IMU data can greatly improve the classification accuracy for the IMU branch.
+Please refer to Equ.~\ref{eqn:classes} for the definition of ground truth labels of unknown surfaces.

 \textbf{11 known surfaces and no unknown surfaces:} To illustrate the performance of \ours{} on traditional terrain classifications task, we consider all 11 surface types as known and split the types evenly to training and testing according to 7:3 ratio.
 As shown in Table~\ref{tab:cls11_comp}, the performance of \ours{} goes up to $98\%$ with pre-training.